Peak’s main dining room and views, photo by Charissa Fay

-Hudson Yards is already home to restaurants from acclaimed chefs like José Andrés, David Chang, and Thomas Keller.
-But a new dining option coming to the neighborhood in March will create an even higher standard.
+Hudson Yards is already home to restaurants from acclaimed chefs like José Andrés, David Chang, and Thomas Keller, but as of tomorrow, a new modern American dining option opening in the neighborhood will create an even higher standard, literally.
 The 10,000-square-foot restaurant and bar Peak will sit on the 101st floor of 30 Hudson Yards, the development’s tallest tower.
-New renderings of the sky-high eatery, first spotted by the New York Post, reveal impressive 360-degree views and chic design scheme.
+Not only does it connect to the 1,100-foot-high sky deck Edge below, but it offers insane 360-degree views and a chic design scheme.
 Ahead, see some of the first photos of Peak.

 Rendering courtesy of Brookfield Properties